LukeSmithxyz/LARBS/docs/README.md

 After the system installs, you'll have the option of bootstrapping automatically into installing my configs as well.

+Don't be worried if the installation of the first programs seems to take a while.
+As general dependencies are installed, things will move very quickly.
+Still, since this is a total online install, it might take a little longer than just installing a distro from an ISO.

 ## How to Use